 After breakfast this morning, bid adieu to your new pals before you disembark and transfer to the Ketchikan airport or begin your extended hotel stay or land tour.

 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Transfers and baggage handling between airport/vessel on embark/disembark day; shipboard accommodations; most alcoholic beverages; non-alcoholic beverages; entry fees to national parks/preserves; most from-the-vessel adventure activities, including kayaking, snorkeling, and stand up paddleboarding; gear on loan (snorkeling equipment, wetsuits, yoga mats, and a limited supply of rubber boots); all meals onboard the ship.
+Transfers and baggage handling between airport/vessel on embark/disembark day; shipboard accommodations; most alcoholic beverages; non-alcoholic beverages; entry fees to national parks/preserves; most from-the-vessel adventure activities, including kayaking and stand up paddleboarding; gear on loan (yoga mats, and a limited supply of rubber boots); all meals onboard the ship.
 Subject to change without notice.